Sherkin Island – The Island of the Arts

-Sherkin’s location scores well on several fronts.
-It’s got all the seclusion of an island hideaway, yet lies just 10 minutes from Baltimore by ferry.
+Sherkin Island has all the seclusion of an island hideaway, yet lies just 10 minutes from Baltimore by ferry.
 It attracts a milder climate (when frost hits the lawns of Baltimore, you can find green grass out here), yet boasts stunning Atlantic scenery.

 Little surprise, then, that so many non-islanders have made Sherkin their home.
 The summer months, in particular, see crowds from far and wide flocking to the island – with the result that the ancestral hub of the O’Driscoll clan (their ivy-clad castle lies just above the pier) is today a melting pot of culture, life and art.
-Sherkin even offers a Visual Arts Degree Programme, and work by the island’s many artists and designers is sold at the Island Crafts Centre in Baltimore.

 Certainly, artists have much to inspire them – from the islands dotting Roaringwater Bay to the ruins of Sherkin’s 15th century Franciscan Abbey; from passing porpoises to playful otters, rare birds and spectacular beaches and coves, the island is almost a work of art in itself.